MaJerle/lwcell/docs/user-manual/porting-guide.rst

 Porting guide
 =============

-High level of *GSM-AT* library is platform independent, written in ANSI C99, however there is an important part where middleware needs to communicate with target *GSM* device and it must work under different optional operating systems selected by final customer.
+High level of *LwGSM* library is platform independent, written in ANSI C99, however there is an important part where middleware needs to communicate with target *GSM* device and it must work under different optional operating systems selected by final customer.